Dataset Preview

 Compare

 Use the Compare tab to compare two different datasets.
-Click on the tab and select a dataset to compare with.
+Select the tab and choose a dataset to compare with.
 The Compare tab can be used in several ways:

-• Compare the master version of a dataset to a different branch to see how merging that branch will affect the dataset
+• Compare the original version of a dataset with a different branch to see how merging that branch will affect the dataset.

 Streaming datasets